 adj. hap·pi·er, hap·pi·est

-1. Enjoying, showing, or marked by pleasure, satisfaction, or joy.
+1. Enjoying, showing, or marked by pleasure, satisfaction, or joy: a happy child; the happiest day of my life.
 See Synonyms at glad.

 2. Cheerful; willing: happy to help.

-3. Characterized by good luck.
+3. Characterized by good luck: a happy sequence of events.
 See Synonyms at fortunate.

 4. Being especially well-adapted; felicitous: a happy turn of phrase.